Akash3121/AWS-DVA-C02/Notes.md

 ### Route 53 - registering a domain

 click on registered domainsunder the domains in the route 53, click on register domain, enter the domain name

+### Route 53 - creating our first records

+got the created domain and click on create record

+check using nslookup or dig command